NYU-LLM-CTF/nyuctf_agents_craken/README.md

 ```
 Make sure the folder ctfrag is in the root folder of nyuctf_multiagent
 ### 2. Config keys
-The default key file path in KAPTER's config is under nyuctf_multiagent/keys.cfg.
+The default key file path in CRAKEN's config is under nyuctf_multiagent/keys.cfg.
 Using the template below
 ```
 OPENAI= # OpenAI API Key
 ANTHROPIC= # Anthropic API Key